Zywave/booster/README.md

 ```
 <br/>

-Build or re-build site, `public` folder is where output is placed:
+Build or re-build site, `_site` folder is where output is placed:
 ```
 yarn run build
 ```